Communication is key in every aspect of life.

 If you feel as though you struggle to communicate from a place of authority, don’t worry!

-You are definitely not alone.
-More often than not, speakers with authority give away their power during conversation.
+You are not alone.
+More often than not, speakers with authority give away their power during a conversation.

 In this episode of Think Fast Talk Smart, Abrahams is joined by Jeffry Pfeffer, an expert in the verbal and nonverbal ways in which we can harness our authority when communicating with others.

-You’ll want to have a pen handy – this episode is full of noteworthy advice!
+You’ll want a pen handy – this episode contains noteworthy advice!

 Dissolve Disagreements: How Communication Impacts Conflict